structuredscience/TaskTemplate/README.md

 Note:
 - The custom library for real-time phase-presentation (RTPP) is not yet publicly released, and is required to use the onine templates as they are set up.
 This code will be released as soon as the pre-print covering the methods and validation are ready.
+- TODO: Add a top-level description and motivation for the template structure and how they work.